-The main Atlassian tools we use are listed below.
+The main tools we use are listed below.
 Please navigate the links provided for details about how we use them and helpful information about getting started with them.

 - Confluence.
-We use the Axom Confluence space for team discussion (e.g., hashing out design ideas), maintaining meeting notes, etc. - Bitbucket.
-We use the Axom Bitbucket project to manage our Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc. - See Git/Bitbucket: Version Control and Branch Development for more information about how we use Git and Bitbucket. - JIRA.
-We use the Axom JIRA project for issue tracking and release planning. - See JIRA: Issue Tracking and Release Cycles for more information about how we use JIRA. - Bamboo.
-We use two Bamboo projects for continuous integration tasks.: Axom CZ Bamboo project and Axom RZ Bamboo project - See Continuous Integration for more information about how we use Bamboo.
+We use the Axom Confluence space for team discussion (e.g., hashing out design ideas), maintaining meeting notes, etc. - Github.
+We use the Axom Github project to manage our issues and Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc. - See Git/Github: Version Control and Branch Development for more information about how we use Git and Github. - Bamboo.
+We use Bamboo for continuous integration to ensure code quality on our LC systems.: Axom RZ Bamboo project - See RZ Bamboo for more information about how we use Bamboo. - Azure Pipelines.
+We use Azure Pipelines for continuous integration to ensure every code change passes a level of quality before being merged.: Azure Pipelines - See Azure Pipelines for more information about how we use Azire Pipelines.